eclipse/kapua/RunTests.md

 ## With dockerized Kapua
 With fabric8 plugin usage tests can now be run without explicitly running dockerized environment.
 Docker containers providing Kapua infrastructure are started with maven itself.
-But tu run these integration tests, you have to switch to qa folder and run following command
+But to run these integration tests, you have to switch to qa folder and run following command

     mvn test -PI9nTests